Hone logo

 Output: false

-Explanation: An empty object is an object, not undefined.
+Explanation: An object is not undefined.

 Constraints